 Austenitic steels are widely used for cryogenic temperature applications, for instance in LNG transportation pipes.
 Metastable austenitic steels show significant changes in constitutive response due to plastic-strain driven phase transition to martensite and this transition is accelerated at cryogenic temperatures.
-This leads to a second strain hardening which is critical to model the accurate response of complex structures (like corrugated pipes).
+This leads to a second strain hardening, modeling which is critical to predict the accurate response of complex structures (like corrugated pipes).
 We developed a model and the simulation capability to account for the phase transitions and complex thermo-mechanical history for austenitic steels and validated it against full-scale C-pipe experiments conducted at cryogenic temperatures.
 Take a look at the paper for details.

 Creasing in Soft Materials